I Love My Vitamix!

 The Vitamix also makes bread dough (you can even start with the whole grains if you have the model with the extra grain grinder container), finely chops vegetables (as for cole slaw), makes fruity ice cream (start with frozen fruit and/or ice cubes), nut butters, nut milks, etc., etc. Admittedly, it’s not a small investment.
 But you can pretty much get rid of a lot of other appliances (coffee grinder, blender, etc.) and it lasts forever.
 The Vitamix 5000, a basic model without the grain-grinding container, is $399, and it goes up from there.
 I was also impressed with the cookbooks that come with the machine.

-Update—after now having owned my Vitamix for nearly four years, I can honestly say that there is rarely a day that goes by when I don’t use it.
-It has been a welcome pleasure to make an investment in something that exceeded my expectations (particularly after the juicer disappointment!).
+Update—after now having owned my Vitamix for several years, I can honestly say that there is rarely a day that goes by when I don’t use it.
+It has been a pleasure to make an investment in something that exceeded my expectations (particularly after the juicer disappointment!).
 If you’re intrigued, visit the informative Vita-Mix site.

 - Read more reviews of products for healthy living in VegKitchen’s Product Guide.